Circles of Sustainability: Outline

 Circles of Sustainability, and its treatment of the social domains of ecology, economics, politics and culture, provides the empirical dimension of an approach called 'engaged theory'.
 Developing Circles of Sustainability is part of larger project called 'Circles of Social Life', using the same four-domain model to analyze questions of resilience, adaptation, security, reconciliation.
 It is also being used in relation to thematics such as 'Circles of Child Wellbeing' (with World Vision).

 As evidenced by Rio+20 and the UN Habitat World Urban Forum in Napoli (2012) and Medellin (2014), sustainability assessment is on the global agenda.
-However, the more complex the problems, the less useful current sustainability assessment tools seem to be for assessing across different domains: economics, ecology, politics and culture.
-For example, the Triple Bottom Line approach tends to take the economy as its primary point of focus with the domain of the environmental as the key externality.
-Secondly, the one-dimensional quantitative basis of many such methods means that they have limited purchase on complex qualitative issues.
+The more complex the problems, the less useful current sustainability assessment tools seem to be for assessing across different domains: economics, ecology, politics and culture.
+For example, the Triple Bottom Line approach tends to take the economy as its primary point of focus with the domain of the environment as the key externality.
+Secondly, the one-dimensional quantitative basis of many such methods means that they have limited purchases on complex qualitative issues.
 Thirdly, the size, scope and sheer number of indicators included within many such methods means that they are often unwieldy and resist effective implementation.
 Fourthly, the restricted focus of current indicator sets means that they do not work across different organizational and social settings—corporations and other institutions, cities, and communities.
 Most indicator approaches, such as the Global Reporting Initiative or ISO14031, have been limited to large corporate organizations with easily definable legal and economic boundaries.
 Circles of Sustainability was developed to respond to those limitations.

 History

 The method began with a fundamental dissatisfaction with current approaches to sustainability and sustainable development, which tended to treat economics as the core domain and ecology as an externality.
-Two concurrent developments provided impetus: a major project in Porto Alegre, and a United Nations’ paper called Accounting for Sustainability, Briefing Paper, No. 1, 2008.
+Two concurrent developments provided impetus: a major project in Porto Alegre, and a United Nations paper called Accounting for Sustainability, Briefing Paper, No. 1, 2008.
 The researchers developed a method and an integrated set of tools for assessing and monitoring issues of sustainability while providing guidance for project development.
 The method was then further refined through projects in Melbourne and Milwaukee, and through an ARC-funded cross-disciplinary project that partnered with various organizations including Microsoft Australia, Fuji Xerox Australia, the City of Melbourne, World Vision, UN-Habitat and most crucially Metropolis.
 In Canada, the Green Score City Index was inspired by studying the UN Circles of Sustainability.
-However, unlike this system, the Canadian index data-sets are focused on measuring the physical footprints of human activity and greenspace footprints which are less subjectivity than cultural and economic indicators.
+Unlike this system, the Canadian index data sets are focused on measuring the physical footprints of human activity and greenspace footprints which are less subjective than cultural and economic indicators.